Second Battle of Boulou: Baiting the trap

 In late April, Augereau built a redoubt at the Saint Ferriol hermitage, north of Céret.
 De la Unión countered by constructing two redoubts of his own.
 On 27 April, Augereau probed the Spanish positions, then retired.
 The following day, Augereau captured one of the new Spanish redoubts, prompting the Spanish army commander to order 2,000 troops under the Prince of Montforte from his center to his left.
 On 29 April, de la Unión launched 3,000 troops, including cavalry led by General Pedro Mendinueta y Múzquiz, to attack Augereau on the north bank.
 Following his instructions, the French division commander fought a rear guard action, drawing the Spanish troops toward Oms.
 De la Unión finally called off the attack, but he left Mendinueta's cavalry to observe Augereau.

 That night, the Spanish generals held a council of war.
-De la Unión's chief of staff Tomàs Morla saw through Augereau's actions and proposed that Navarro's division attack on the right while de Vives and de las Amarilas joined forces and attacked the French centre near Le Boulou.
+De la Unión's chief of staff General Tomàs Morla saw through Augereau's actions and proposed that Navarro's division attack on the right while de Vives and de las Amarillas joined forces and attacked the French centre near Le Boulou.
 The council voted to adopt this action, which would secure the supply road from Le Boulou to Bellegarde.
 As a precaution, the council decided to withdraw the army's trains by the road to Bellegarde.
 However, they decided there was plenty of time to issue orders the next morning, rather than that evening.